Alumni association

 Additionally, such groups often support new alumni, and provide a forum to form new friendships and business relationships with people of similar background.

 Alumni associations are mainly organized around universities or departments of universities, but may also be organized among students that studied in a certain country.
-In the past, they were often considered to be the university's or school's old boy society (or Old boy network).
+In the past, they were often considered to be the university's or school's old boy society (or old boy network).
 Today, alumni associations involve graduates of all age groups and demographics.

 Alumni associations are often organized into chapters by city, region, or country.

+The Society of Alumni of Williams College, founded in 1821, claims to be "the oldest continuing college or university alumni organization in the world".